rasidanks/Multi-Domain-NLP-Sentiment-analysis/README.md

 Our goal was to analyse the sentiments expressed in Amazon reviews and classify them as positive or negative.
 We leveraged machine learning techniques to build a sentiment analysis model that can automatically classify a given text input based on its sentiment.
 Specifically, **we used _Long Short-Term Memory (LSTM)_ networks within a _Bi-directional architecture_, powered by _pretrained word embeddings_ and train/test it on the dataset found here**: https://www.cs.jhu.edu/~mdredze/datasets/sentiment/index2.html
 The following steps were taken:
--Data preparation: The data was loaded, cleaned and labelled and split to training and testing data.
+- Data preparation: The data was loaded, cleaned and labelled and split to training and testing data.
-*Data exploration: Data metrics are extracted and visualised to facilitate better model tuning in subsequent steps.
+- Data exploration: Data metrics are extracted and visualised to facilitate better model tuning in subsequent steps.
-*Vocabulary construction: A vocabulary set is created from the data.
+- Vocabulary construction: A vocabulary set is created from the data.
-*Sentence encoding and padding: The Data is encoded and padded for uniformity.
+- Sentence encoding and padding: The Data is encoded and padded for uniformity.
-*Label preparation: Label data is also reformated for better model compliance.
+- Label preparation: Label data is also reformated for better model compliance.
-*Model fitting: The model is prepared, build, compiled and trained.
+- Model fitting: The model is prepared, build, compiled and trained.
-*Custom prediction: A function is provided to perform sentiment analysis on an text input.
+- Custom prediction: A function is provided to perform sentiment analysis on an text input.

 ##	Code analysis: